msft-davidlee/az-apim/README.md

 RawContentLength  : 110
 ```
 6. Next, you can follow the instructions here to setup your self-hosted APIM gateway https://docs.microsoft.com/en-us/azure/api-management/how-to-deploy-self-hosted-gateway-docker
+7. After you have complete this step, we should inspect the internal IP addresses of both the APIM gateway container and Hosted App container.
+Do a ``` docker ps ``` to see the container id and use that for the following command: ``` docker inspect -f '{{range .NetworkSettings.Networks}}{{.IPAddress}}{{end}}' CONTAINER_ID ```.
+If you want to do a quick test locally, you can also login to the container itself using the following command ``` docker exec -it corp /bin/bash ```.
+This allows you to now do ``` curl "http://IP_ADDRESS/rewards?memberId=1234A&year=2021" ``` inside of the container itself.
+8. Now we are ready to build the API.
+We can clone the Rewards API, maybe give the API URL suffix rewards2 as the value.
+Next, we should change the gateway from Managed to corp.
+Lastly, we should add a re-write policy with the following ``` /rewards?memberId={memberId}&year={year} ``` to transform the incoming request to the expected request going to the local service.
+9. Note that your APIM self-hosted gateway is running locally on port 80 by default if you did not change any setthings.
+You can now craft the following type of HTTP GET request ``` http://localhost/rewards2/5454/points/year/2012 ```.
+Obviously, you need to add the necessary Subscription Key as it is enabled.

 ## DevOps - Migration Tool Demo
 Shows how we can migrate API changes from an existing APIM instance to a another (could be new or existing) i.e. from Dev to Prod APIM instance.